vivekanand1101/lotd/readme.md

 Inspired by [til](https://github.com/jbranchaud/til)

-Document things which i learn... i will try to be consistent
+Document small things which i learn. i will try to be consistent